About this agent

 What is the Research agent?

-Research is a Healthcare specialist AI agent built on OpenClaw.
+Research is a Healthcare specialist AI agent on the ibl.ai platform.
 Clinical literature review assistant and trial-matching specialist; synthesizes peer-reviewed evidence, surfaces relevant clinical trials, and summarizes guideline comparisons for clinical and research staff..
-It runs on the ibl.ai platform, which you can self-host on your own infrastructure with full source-code and data ownership.
+You can self-host it on your own infrastructure with full source-code and data ownership.

 Can I self-host Research and keep my data private?